Skip to main content

 General Information

 Prescribed burns are conducted when weather is suitable, personnel support is adequate, and we have an approved burn permit.
-Research plot burns are conducted each season at either Glacier Creek Preserve or at the University of Nebraska's Eastern Nebraska Research and Extension Center in Mead.
+Research plot burns are conducted each season at either Glacier Creek Preserve or at The University of Nebraska Eastern Nebraska Research, Extension and Education Center (ENREEC) in Mead.
 Management burns, generally of up to 24 ha (60 acres), are conducted primarily at Glacier Creek Preserve, but burns may be conducted at a few other locations as well, including T.L.
 Davis Preserve, Bluestem Prairie Park, and Bauermeister Prairie.

 Weather and Cancellations